 Stock market today: Asian shares track Wall Street's rebound

-Shares are higher in Asia after Wall Street stocks recovered much of their sharp losses from a day before
+Shares are mostly higher in Europe and Asia after Wall Street stocks recovered much of their sharp losses from a day before

-BANGKOK -- Shares rose in Asia on Thursday after Wall Street stocks recovered much of their sharp losses from a day before.
+BANGKOK -- Shares rose in Europe and Asia on Thursday after Wall Street stocks recovered much of their sharp losses from a day before.

 Oil prices declined.